Drarig29/brackets-docs/docs/getting-started.md

 After this, you will need data.
 Here, either you make an API yourself or you can use [`json-server`](https://www.npmjs.com/package/json-server) to create a quick API directly from the JSON database (if you used `brackets-json-db`).

 ???+ Note
-    If you choose to make an API yourself, you can use `manager.get.tournamentData()` and `manager.get.stageData()` to retrieve the needed data for the viewer.
+    If you choose to make an API yourself, you can use [`manager.get.tournamentData()`](/brackets-docs/reference/manager/classes/Get.html#tournamentData) and [`manager.get.stageData()`](/brackets-docs/reference/manager/classes/Get.html#stageData) to retrieve the needed data for the viewer.

-Once you have something to get data from - let's assume the result is in a `data` variable for the example - you'll be able to do the following:
+Once you have something to get data from – let's assume the result is in a `data` variable for the example – you'll be able to render the bracket with [`window.bracketsViewer.render()`](/brackets-docs/reference/viewer/classes/BracketsViewer.html#render):

 ```js
 window.bracketsViewer.render({